Pavan-1997/Linux-Shell_Basic_Commands/README.md

 # Linux-Shell Basic Commands

-### Be loware the commands that are documented by me and will be updating.
+### Beloware the commands that are documented by me and will be updating.

 ---